Zimbabwe: Use against violence to girls

 Take life into your own hands

-The Terre of the Hommes partner organization Musasa helps girls and women like Chido.
-You can live temporarily in the shelter, are medically cared for, receive psychosocial support and legal advice.
-Further training offers offer you the opportunity to found your own small company.
-In order to prevent domestic violence, teenage pregnancies and risky abortions or forced marriages, Musasa also works with youth groups in the villages.
-Their members ensure that violence against girls and women is perceived as what it is: a crime that must be convicted and punished.
+The Terre des Hommes partner organization Musasa helps girls and women like Chido.
+They can stay temporarily at the shelter, receive medical care, psychosocial support, and legal advice.
+Training opportunities offer them the chance to start their own small businesses.
+To prevent domestic violence, teenage pregnancies, high-risk abortions, and forced marriages from occurring in the first place, Musasa also works with youth groups in the villages.
+Their members ensure that violence against girls and women is recognized for what it is: a crime that must be condemned and punished.